 Who or what inspired you to take up the violin, and pursue a career in music?

-Although neither of my parents were musicians they were both very musical and liked to listen to classical music so we often had BBC Radio 3 on at home and recordings of violin concerti by Elgar with Menuhin and Sibelius by Heifetz and Ginette Neveu were important influences.
+Although neither of my parents were musicians, they were both very musical and liked to listen to classical music, so we often had BBC Radio 3 on at home and recordings of violin concerti by Elgar with Menuhin and Sibelius by both Heifetz and Ginette Neveu, were important influences.
 Apparently they discovered I was musical because the Sunday school teacher told my parents I was leading the singing at the age of 3!!
-Actually I don’t have such a good voice, but aim to sing through my violin.
-I am very grateful to my parents, who were not at all wealthy, for giving me piano lessons from the age of 6, prioritising this over material things (they used to make some of our clothes and furniture and were generally very creative, which has imbued my life).
+Actually I don’t have such a great voice, but aim to sing through my violin.
+I am very grateful to my parents, who were not at all wealthy, for prioritising giving me piano lessons from the age of 6, over material things – they used to make some of our clothes and furniture and were generally very creative, which has imbued my life.
 I took up the violin 3 years later at school in shared lessons and was offered a Junior Exhibition to the Royal College of Music on both instruments and later a Foundation Scholarship to the RCM with a violin bought for me by my parents for £20.
 I had thoughts of becoming a composer when I was quite young and enjoyed harmony and music theory but my passion for the violin took over – I loved the possibilities, it’s such an expressive instrument and this is what made me pursue a career as a violinist.

 Who or what have been the most important influences on your musical life and career?

-I was lucky to be awarded the Fulbright/ITT Fellowship to study for a master’s degree in New York for 2 years with some very fine teachers – Donald Weilerstein (then leader of the Cleveland Quartet and a most inspiring musician), Sylvia Rosenberg, a real artist who’d studied with Nadia Boulanger as well as Ivan Galamain, and Dorothy DeLay.
+I was lucky to be awarded the Fulbright/ITT Fellowship to study for a master’s degree in New York for 2 years with some very fine teachers – Donald Weilerstein (then leader of the Cleveland Quartet and a most inspiring musician), Sylvia Rosenberg, a real artist who’d studied with Nadia Boulanger as well as Ivan Galamian, and Dorothy DeLay at Juilliard and the Aspen Festival.
 But I later learnt as much from Jean Gibson – that “your body is your instrument” – to be free to channel and express the music.
 When I tour I’m likely to be be found in an art gallery; I find looking at paintings from Rembrandt and Vermeer to Cezanne, Monet and some abstract expressionists, very enriching.

 Some of my most extraordinary musical influences in performing have been with Norbert Brainin and Ivry Gitlis.
-Being the violinist/violist in the Fires of London at the start of my career led me to meet all sorts of composers who then wrote works for me, which has been a significant thread through my musical life.
+Being the violinist/violist in the Fires of London at the start of my career led me to meet all sorts of composers who then wrote works for me, such as Brian Elias, which has been a significant thread through my musical life.